 If you're just looking to add richness and depth to your tunes, you can install something a bit smaller that'll still leave you some room for hauling things.
 And, if you need those third-row seats or place a lot of value on the "utility" part of your sport utility vehicle, you can always opt for a powered subwoofer.
 You'll get a surprising amount of sound, plus you'll still be able to stock up at the warehouse store on the way home from the kids' soccer match.

-Other options for your Tahoe, Yukon, or Suburban
+Other options for your Tahoe, Suburban, Yukon, or Yukon XL

-The aftermarket offers an amazing variety of other ways to improve your Tahoe, Yukon, or Suburban.
+The aftermarket offers an amazing variety of other ways to improve your SUV.
 Here are some of the ways Crutchfield can help.

-Like most big, boxy SUVs, the Tahoe/Yukon/Suburban can get a bit loud at speed.
+Like most big, boxy SUVs, these trucks can get a bit loud at speed.
 To combat wind noise and road roar, you can install Dynamat in the doors and (if you install a big sub) rear hatch area.
 This sound-deadening material will keep the noise out and allow you to really enjoy your music.

 With a vehicle this large, it's important to be aware of your surroundings.
 A rear-view camera is a big help when you're backing up in a crowded parking lot.
 We offer cameras from Kenwood, Alpine, Pioneer, and more.
 Some are designed to work with same-brand receivers only, but others come with a composite video connector and will work with almost any video receiver.